-The Bucks County Law Reporter, a weekly legal journal included in the cost of membership, contains opinions handed down by the local bench, and explanation of the impact these opinions have in matters concerning Bucks County residents and businesses.
+The Bucks County Law Reporter, a weekly legal journal is included in the cost of membership.
+The Law Reporter contains opinions handed down by the local bench, and explanation of the impact these opinions have in matters concerning Bucks County residents and businesses.
 Current opinions are published.
 The Bucks County Law Reporter also contains legal notes and news of interest to attorneys.
 Read more about the Bucks County Law Reporter.

 Know who is who.
 Available online for members, this valuable resource lists all members of the Bucks County Bar Association, their areas of expertise and special qualifications.
 We also provide contact information for Bucks County municipalities, county and district courts and courthouse personnel.